 Getting there

-Nobody likes being forced into an alternative, but it might pay dividends to look at this break with the norm as an injection of something fresh and new into your life.
+Nobody likes being forced into an alternative, but it might pay dividends to look at any break with the norm as an injection of something fresh and new into your life.
 As long as you have the time and resources to incorporate one of these changes, it might actually result in something positive for you.

 New experiences are good for us, and they can arrive in the strangest disguises and with the most unlikely prompts.
 So, stay positive, and you never know what may happen.